bbc/radio-service-vocab/README.md

 _This document is Work in Progress and is still being updated._

-It is heavily based on [TS 102 818 – Service and Programme Information] - aka RadioEPG.
+It is heavily based on [TS 103 270 - RadioDNS Hybrid Radio] and [TS 102 818 – Service and Programme Information] - aka RadioEPG.
 It is also influenced by the [BBC Programmes Ontology].